 This easy but elegant dish has a connection to romance.
 The scallop shell is known to be a symbol of the Roman goddess for love - Venus.
 Apparently, it's usually part of any painting which portrays her.
 So what could be better to serve on Valentine's Day than this twist on the classic French dish "Scallops Provencal"?
-The traditional recipe is in one of my favorite cookbooks, the 1981 edition of The Betty Crocker International Cookbook, but I love mixing it up by adding tomatoes and serving it over pasta.
-However, this is also very good just on it's own - served in a bowl with some warm French bread to dip in the juices.
+I love mixing it up by adding tomatoes and serving it over pasta.
+However, this is also very good just on its own - served in a bowl with some warm French bread to dip in the juices.

 For another Valentine's variation on scallops, Click HERE.

 Ingredients for four to six people: